ajtestingworld/ajtestingworld/README.md

 - 👋 Hi, I’m @ AJAY KUMAR MATAM
 - 👀 I’m good at selenium automation using java,Rest assured automation,API Testing,Cloud testing,Bigdata Applications testing,ML testing and Kafka testing.
-- 🌱 I’m  working as Senior software enginerr at Gspann
+- 🌱 I’m  working as Senior software enginerr at Gspannn
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..